 Frontiers of Agriculture and Food Technology

-Frontiers of Agriculture and Food Technology ISSN 7295-2849 is an eclectic, open access peer-reviewed scientific journal publishing reviews, regular research papers, and short communications on all aspects of food science, food technology and nutrition sciences.
+Frontiers of Agriculture and Food Technology ISSN 2736-1624 is an open access, peer-reviewed scientific journal publishing reviews, regular research papers, and short communications on all aspects of agricultural science, food science, food technology and nutrition sciences.
 FAFT focuses on a combination of fundamentals, best practice, regulation, method selection, and technique solutions, complementing a series of application-based research on food science and technology.

-FAFT offer scientists, researchers, and other food professionals the opportunity to share knowledge of scientific advancements in the myriad disciplines affecting their work, through a respected peer-reviewed publication.
+FAFT offer scientists, researchers, and other food professionals the opportunity to share knowledge of scientific significance in the myriad disciplines affecting their work, through a respected peer-reviewed platform.
 With authors from more than 100 countries and readers from 150 countries, FAFT is an international forum for vital research and developments in food science.
 The journal welcomes article dealing with methods, applications, and analytical solutions.

 Topics covered by the journal include: